miya7090/swan/README.md

  - *Library/*, *Logs/*, *Packages/*, *ProjectSettings/*, *UserSettings/*: these are less human-readable, but contain important information for Unity to be able to correctly run the project.

+Notes:

+1. Unity's phrase recognition system is currently only functional on **Windows 10** as specified by its [documentation](https://docs.unity3d.com/ScriptReference/Windows.Speech.PhraseRecognitionSystem.html).
+SWAN should be able to work normally without voice recognition on other operating systems, but there's a chance that VoiceScript.cs may need to be removed to avoid loading errors.

 ### Emotion Recognition Server

  - *OpenCVSocket/*